saakaifoundry/oddworks-android-sdk/README.md

 ### Configuring device-sdk

-You will need to configure two pieces of application meta-data to get started.
+You will need to configure a few pieces of application meta-data in `AndroidManifest.xml` to get started.

 First, you will need to specify the device-specific JSON Web Token (JWT) given by Oddworks.